Mechanisms over marketing • Built for real rounds

 Amazon disclosure (the “why”)

 Some links on this page are Amazon affiliate links.
 If you purchase through them, we may earn a commission at no additional cost to you.
 We do not sell rankings.
-We publish mechanisms and standards so you can evaluate gear yourself.

 Micro-FAQ

-Best Magnetic Golf Towel FAQ
+Magnetic Golf Towel Buying Guide FAQ

 FAQ: Golf Accessories, Magnetic Towels & Gifts